 Located within the greater Mojave Desert, Las Vegas can trace its history back to 1829, when Spanish explorer Antonio Armijo’s caravan first discovered the oasis that would later become the Entertainment Capital of the World.

 Now home to 662,641 residents, Las Vegas is famous for its world-class casinos, hotels, and luxury resorts, as well as its countless dining and retail venues.
 It is also one of the most affluent cities in the country and serves as Nevada’s economic center.

 Las Vegas has strong ties with the military.
-A military airfield was established northeast of the city in 1941, setting the foundation for the present day Nellis Air Force Base.
-The base occupies an area of approximately 1,350 square miles and has a worker population of around 11,600 military personnel and 3,300 civilians.
+A military airfield was established northeast of the city in 1941, setting the foundation for the present-day Nellis Air Force Base.
+The base occupies an area of approximately 1,350 square miles and has a working population of around 11,600 military personnel and 3,300 civilians.

 Las Vegas — and Nevada in general — is extremely friendly towards US military members and their families, offering them different perks and benefits such as tax breaks.

 Thanks to its strong economy, a wide range of amenities and attractions, tax benefits, and other perks, Las Vegas has established itself as a highly desirable location to live, work, and invest in.

 The local real estate market has become one of the most competitive in the country, with properties fetching median prices of around $390,000 as of November 2021, up 20% from the previous year’s prices.

 On average, homes in Las Vegas sell for their listed price after only around 30 days on the market.
 Some homes in the area, however, can sell for about 3% above list price and go pending in just around 7 days.

 The rental market in Las Vegas is also quite competitive, with rental homes in the city going for anywhere from $1,662 to over $7,500 per month.
 Studio units go for about $847/month, whereas one-bedroom and two-bedroom apartments go for around $1,420 and $1,647 respectively.